 Sec.
 6-91.
 Other mercantile businesses prohibited.

-An on-premise consumption licensee shall not operate such business in connection with any other establishment, except a bed and breakfast, specialty wine shop, eating establishment, hotel, or private club as defined in this chapter; provided, however, that licenses for consumption of distilled spirits, malt beverages and wine for consumption on the premises may be issued to the same licensee.
+An on-premise consumption licensee shall not operate such business in connection with any other establishment, except a bed and breakfast, specialty wine shop, eating establishment, hotel, private club, or farm winery tasting room, as defined in this chapter; provided, however, that licenses for consumption of distilled spirits, malt beverages and wine for consumption on the premises may be issued to the same licensee.
 Promotional products, such as logo'ed shirts, hats, glasses, cups, and similar items may be offered for sale or given free of charge for advertising purposes.
 When not operated in connection with an eating establishment, food and snacks may be offered to customers without charge.

 ( Ord.
 No. 15-06, § 1, 9-21-2015 )